Overview

 Substructure annotation view.

--Black peaks: Peaks that are not used to explain the molecular formula of the candidate, and are as such not part of the fragmentation tree (just like in the “Formulas” tab).
-Usually, these peaks can be considered as noise or not explainable by the precursor ions molecular formula.
+• Black peaks: These peaks are not used to explain the molecular formula of the candidate and are not part of the fragmentation tree (similar to spectrum in the Formulas view.
+Typically, these peaks are considered noise or are not explainable by the precursor ion’s molecular formula.

--Purple peaks: Peaks that are used to explain the molecular formula of the candidate, AND can be associated to a specific substrucure of the candidate’s structure.
-Possible substructures are combinatorially generated and then scored against the peaks in the spectrum, with the highest scoring substructure for each peak being displayed on the right.
-Blue atoms and bonds make the substructure, while red bonds denote the fragmentation that would have needed to occur for that fragment to be formed.
+• Purple peaks: These peaks are used to explain the molecular formula of the candidate, AND can be associated to a specific substrucure of the candidate’s structure.
+Substructures are generated combinatorially and then scored against the peaks, with the highest scoring substructure for each peak displayed on the right.
+In the presented structure, blue atoms and bonds represent the substructure, while red bonds indicate the fragmentation that would have occurred to form this fragment.

 Foo